yieldthedog/yieldthedog.github.com/source/_posts/2012-07-15-command-line-gems.markdown

 Lots of command line users do not know the __reverse search__ with <kbd>CTRL</kbd> <kbd>r</kbd>.
 Even more do not know that you can hit it __more than once__ if the first match is not the one you were looking for.

 - !!
 repeat the last command.
-This is espacially useful if you forgot to `sudo`.
+This is especially useful if you forgot to `sudo`.

 - ssh -f user@host -L LOCAL_PORT:localhost:REMOTE_PORT -N –g
-create an ssh proxy
+create an ssh tunnel between host:REMOTE_PORT and localhost:LOCAL_PORT. especially useful, if the remote-port of the server is not accessible on the web (and if you want to secure the traffic, of course). the *-f* switch tells ssh to go into background mode, *-N* to not execute a command on the remote, and *-g* to allow remote hosts to connect to local forwarded ports. for a detailed explanation see [ssh tunneling made easy](http://www.revsys.com/writings/quicktips/ssh-tunnel.html)

 - [sox](http://sox.sourceforge.net/)
-the Swiss Army knife of sound processing programs
+the Swiss Army knife of sound processing programs. handle various sound formats, apply effects (chorus, delay, etc), adjust volume, tempo, noise-reduction and many more features. plus, if combined with a little ruby one-liner, you can do fun stuff like this: [tweet](http://twitter.com/notyce/status/124221847595266048)

 - [disown -](http://linux.about.com/library/cmd/blcmdl1_disown.htm)
 disown a process and let it run after you locked out of a session